microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 *   The comparison operators == and != are not supported for buffer pointers.

 Most of these restrictions are there for safety.
 They minimize the possibility of getting an invalid pointer.
+If a buffer pointer is cast to and from a uint64_t, then it is the responsibility of the user to make sure that a valid pointer is generated, and that aliasing rules are followed.

 If the Get() method is used on a null or invalid pointer, the behaviour is undefined.

 When used as a member in a buffer, vk::BufferPointer can be used to pass physical buffer addresses into a shader, and address and access buffer space